zsk612/tp/docs/DeveloperGuide.md

     + [Appendix F: Instructions for Manual Testing](#appendix-f-instructions-for-manual-testing)
     + [Appendix G: Supported Formats of Date Input](#appendix-g-supported-formats-of-date-input)

-## 1. Introduction
+## 1. <a id="intro">Introduction</a>
-### 1.1.
-Background
+### 1.1.  <a=id="background">Background</a>
 The Schwarzenegger is a desktop command line interface-based app for managing all your needs regarding fitness.
+With the built-in personal assistant, you are able to track your daily workout and diet sessions based on your profile.
 If you can type fast, The Schwarzenegger can help you maximise your efficiency for maintaining fitness.
-### 1.2.
-Purpose
+### 1.2. <a id="purpose">Purpose</a>
-The document contains the specified architecture and software design specifications for the application, The Schwarzenegger.
+This document contains the specified architecture and software design specifications for the application, The Schwarzenegger.
-### 1.3.
-Scope
+### 1.3. <a id="scope">Scope</>
-This describes the software architecture and software design requirements for The Schwarzenegger.
+This document describes the software architecture and software design requirements for The Schwarzenegger.
 This guide is mainly for developers, designers and software engineers that are or going to work on The Schwarzenegger.

 [&#8593; Return to Top](#developer-guide)

-## 2. Setting up
+## 2. <a id="setting-up">Setting Up</a>

-### 2.1.
-Prerequisites
+### 2.1. <a id="prerequisites">Prerequisites</a>
 1. JDK `11`.
 2. IntelliJ IDEA IDE.

-### 2.2.
-Setting up the project in your computer
+### 2.2. <a id="setting-up-the-project-in-your-computer">Setting up the Project in Your Computer</a>
-1. Fork this repository, and clone the fork to your computer.
+1. Fork [this repository](https://github.com/AY2021S1-CS2113T-F11-1/tp), and clone the fork to your computer.
-2. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first).
+2. Open IntelliJ (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first).
 3. Set up the correct JDK version for Gradle
    1. Click `Configure` > `Structure for New Projects` and then `Project Settings` > `Project` > `Project SDK`.
    2. If `JDK 11` is listed in the drop down, select it.
 Otherwise, click `New…` and select the directory where you installed `JDK 11`.